Familiarity with Marital Rape

 Just because someone is married doesn’t mean he has all the rights to impose his wife for sex whenever he wants.
 There is something called “CONSENT”.
 Marriage is a bond and it doesn’t change the rule of consent.
 How can he love someone if he forces the counterpart for his momentary pleasure?

 Physical, Verbal and Mental threat

 Having sex through verbal, emotional and mental threat is a rape.
-Threat of harming physically is another example.
-How can one expect a consensual sex if he thinks of harming his partner?
+The threat of harming physically is another example.
+How can one expect consensual sex if he thinks of harming his partner?
 And aren’t women compelled to obey their husbands rather than being hurt?

 Sex when the wife is asleep, intoxicated or unconscious.

 Control over all the family matters and then compelling wife to have sex.
 Taking control over all the possessions and not letting wife any of them means the wife is a prisoner in her own home.
 So she is compelled to offer whatever her husband asks for.
 Sex is no exception.

 In the end!